Bypass the Meds: 5 Natural Ways to Deal with Urinary Incontinence

-Word.
 There's nothing like getting rid of a problem with medication, only to find yourself being attacked by 75 side effects.
-If you've been saying, "I think I just peed a little" a lot, let your bladder know this means war and try these natural solutions on for size:
+If you've been saying frequently, "I think I just peed a little," let your bladder know this means war and try the following natural solutions on for size.

 This is a behavioral technique where you delay peeing when you feel the urge to go, the goal being to lengthen the time between bathroom trips until you're only going every two to four hours.
 As you're doing this, it might help to keep track of what triggers your symptoms and define your pee pattern.